nanvel/blog/2017/11/trading.md

 - Look for institutional activities
 - Buy in small amounts once price is in the range
 - Buy something that had large volumes before and now - low price and volume
+- Buy tokens have real usage (exchange tokens, game tokens, defi, coins host other tokens on their chains, etc.)
+- Correlation between 2 assets, move from one to another if more potential

 > Buy when there's blood in the streets,
 > even if the blood is your own.